microsoft/azure_arc/azure_arc_data_jumpstart/docs/aks_dc_vanilla_arm_template.md

 * **Currently, Azure Arc Data Services is in Private Preview.
 In order for you to go trough this guide you are required to have your [Azure subscription whitelisted](https://azure.microsoft.com/en-us/services/azure-arc/hybrid-data-services/#faq).
 As part of you submitting a request to join, you will also get an invite to join the [Private Preview GitHub Repository](https://github.com/microsoft/Azure-data-services-on-Azure-Arc) which we will be using later on in this guide.**

-    **If you already registered to Private Preview, you can skip this step.**
+    **If you already registered to Private Preview, you can skip this prerequisite.**

     ![](../img/aks_dc_vanilla_arm_template/01.png)